 - 1.1.
-McLoughlin Planning is instructed by Webbpaton to make submissions of the Vale of White Horse Local Plan Part 2 (Publication Version) in respect of its land and development interests at Longworth and Shellingford.
-Red line site location plans are attached as Appendix A. Webbpaton's aim is to have this sites allocated for housing development - 1.2.
-This Document is structured as follows: - Section 2 Representations on the Local Plan Part 2 - Sections 3 Site Allocation Statements
+McLoughlin Planning is instructed by Webbpaton to make submissions of the Vale of White Horse Local Plan Part 2 (Publication Version) in respect of its land and development interests at Longcot.
+The red line site location plan is attached as Appendix A. Webbpaton's aim is to have this site allocated for housing development. - 1.2.
+This Document is structured as follows: - Section 2 Representations on the Local Plan Part 2 - Sections 3 Site Allocation Statement